Homeowners and renters face 'huge' interest rate shock says Barclays chief

 Data released on Wednesday shows inflation slowed to 8.7% in the year to April but remains higher than some economists predicted.

-It has prompted expectations of a further increase in borrowing costs in when the Bank of England's rate-setting Monetary Policy Committee meets in June.
+It has prompted expectations of a further increase in borrowing costs in when the Bank of England's rate-setting Monetary Policy Committee (MPC) meets in June.

 Andrew Montlake, managing director at mortgage brokers Coreco says: "Whilst on the face of it we have seen a fall in inflation back down to single figures, it is not by quite as much as expected.